-Biological networks such as gene regulatory networks and metabolic networks play an important role in the investigation of biological processes.
+Biological networks such as gene regulatory networks, protein interaction networks and metabolic networks play an important role in the investigation of biological processes.
 They are crucial for a comprehensive understanding of living beings.
-However, due to the steady progress of knowledge, which results in increasingly large and complex networks, these networks are increasingly difficult to interpret and visualize.
-An example is network information managed in the KEGG database [2], which contains hierarchically structured pathways with in total more than 10,000 nodes representing genes, proteins/enzymes, and metabolites.
+However, due to the steady progress of knowledge, which result in increasingly large and complex networks, these networks are increasingly difficult to interpret and visualize.
+An example is network information managed in the KEGG database [10], which contains hierarchically structured pathways with in total more than 10,000 nodes representing genes, proteins/enzymes, and metabolites.

 To deal with such large networks several methods and tools have been developed.
-Especially for the visualization and analysis of biological networks many tools are available from the web, and some wider used software examples include CellDesigner [3], Cytoscape [4], ONDEX [5], Pathway Projector [6], PathVisio [7], VANTED [8], and VisANT [9].
 Simple approaches try to visualize the complete network on the screen and use zooming and panning for navigation (examples are common graph drawing or network analysis tools).
-As such large networks are not easily understandable, they are often separated into overlapping pathways.
-Commonly these pathways are structured hierarchically, for example, in metabolism several pathways representing the synthesis of amino acids are grouped into a superpathway amino acid metabolism.
-Dividing networks into pathways helps in reducing the overall complexity, but has the disadvantage that a user loses the context.
-An example is the Web-interface of the KEGG database [2], which allows the navigation from one pathway image by clicking onto a link to the next, connected pathway image.
+As such large networks are not easily understandable, they are often separated in overlapping pathways.
+Commonly these pathways are structured hierarchically, for example, in metabolism several pathways representing the synthesis of amino acids are grouped into a super-pathway Amino Acid Metabolism.
+Dividing networks into pathways help reducing the overall complexity, but has the disadvantage that a user looses the context.
+An example is the Web-interface of the KEGG database [10], which allows to navigate from one pathway image by clicking onto a link to the next, connected pathway image.
 However, this approach means that connections to elements in other pathways are hard to follow, and that many of the network elements are multiplied several times in different pathways.
-Other approaches, such as KGML-ED [10], try to improve the navigation between pathways by providing an overview (top nodes of the hierarchy) and functions to zoom into such top nodes, or by extending the pathway by connected pathways within the same frame.
+Other approaches, such as KGML-ED [13], try to improve the navigation between pathways by providing an overview (top nodes of the hierarchy) and functions to zoom into such top nodes, or by extending the pathway by connected pathways within the same frame.
 However, the main problem remains, which is that either too much information (e.g., many or all pathways at once) is shown, and therefore the picture is not readable anymore, or that the connection to other pathways is lost or difficult to follow.
-MetaViz presented by Bourqui et al. [11] follows a similar approach.
+MetaViz presented by Bourqui et al. [4] follows a similar approach.
 It simultaneously visualizes the global network topology as well as the metabolic pathways without multiplying network nodes.
-Pathways are drawn by using different graph drawing algorithms.
+Pathways are layouted by using different graph drawing algorithms.
 In addition, a user-defined set of focus pathways can be drawn entirely and independently due to specific domain requirements.
 The interconnection of pathways is displayed by using an orthogonal graph drawing algorithm.
 This strategy leads to long orthogonal edges, which are often hard to follow.
 Moreover, the connection overview is lost in case the user needs to zoom into specific pathways.
 In contrast, our approach provides an overview of the interconnections between a single focus pathway and connected pathways, instead of providing a general overview with additional edges.
 To the best of our knowledge, biologists usually have no problem with node redundancies.
-They are more interested in recognizing "their" pathways during the exploration process.
+They are more interested to recognize "their" pathways during the exploration process.
+A good overview on open problems and challenges in biological network visualization is provided by Albrecht et al. [1,2].